 My view is that the Open Source model is crucial for the advancement of the global software community.
 Red Hat has provided me with a supremely fulfilling opportunity to participate with successful companies to implement Open Source technology that solves real-world business problems.

-This blog is designed to be an open communication channel between me and the global Open Source community, especially those working with Red Hat supported technologies.
+This blog is designed to be an open communication channel between me and open source communities, especially those working with Red Hat supported technologies.
 I will post about my experiences at Red Hat, and offer some bits of knowledge to the public that I've found useful, but may not be obviously documented yet.

 Please feel free to reach out on Twitter, LinkedIn, or the comment sections throughout this site.